-THREE WAYS TO VOTE:
+THREE WAYSTO VOTE:

 Early Voting, Vote-by-mail and Voting in your Precinct.
-A Special Election may not offer the option of Early Voting.

 WHO CAN REGISTER?:

 Must be a United States citizen; is at least 18 years of age (you may preregister at 16); a legal resident of Florida; is a legal resident of the county in which that person seeks to be registered; registers pursuant to the Florida Election Code.